johanbook/novo_int/README.md

 ### Scaling the project

 This is an artificial roadmap for the project.
-The items below are in a chronological order.
+The items below are in a **chronological order**.
 You are required to provide a brief description of how you would go about implementing each item, assuming that you know the full roadmap.

 #### 1. Editing Documents